-z.
-Try to do problem 3 on 128.
+ac.
+Try to do problem 3 on 125.

 Chapter 7.
 Starlight and Atoms.
-(I did not do this Chapter in the order in the book)

 a.
 Remember the structure of an atom (nucleus with protons and neutrons plus electron(s) orbiting the nucleus)

 b.
 What is meant by neutral, ionized, electron shells.
 Remember that all matter consists of atoms.
 Each atom consists of a nucleus with electron(s) in orbit around the nucleus.